-You should not add options to these variables from inside configure either, for the same reason.
-Occasionally you need to modify these variables to perform a test, but you should reset their value afterwards.
+You should not add options to these user variables within configure either, for the same reason.
+Occasionally you need to modify these variables to perform a test, but you should reset their values afterwards.
+In contrast, it is OK to modify the 'AM' variables within configure if you AC_SUBST them, but it is rather rare that you need to do this, unless you really want to change the default definitions of the 'AM' variables in all Makefiles.

 What we recommend is that you define extra flags in separate variables.
-For instance you may write an Autoconf macro that computes a set of warning options for the C compiler, and AC_SUBST them in WARNINGCFLAGS; you may also have an Autoconf macro that determines which compiler and which linker flags should be used to link with library libfoo, and AC_SUBST these in LIBFOOCFLAGS and LIBFOOLDFLAGS.
+For instance, you may write an Autoconf macro that computes a set of warning options for the C compiler, and AC_SUBST them in WARNINGCFLAGS; you may also have an Autoconf macro that determines which compiler and which linker flags should be used to link with library libfoo, and AC_SUBST these in LIBFOOCFLAGS and LIBFOOLDFLAGS.
 Then, a Makefile.am could use these variables as follows: